rocky-linux/documentation/docs/books/learning_ansible/07-working-with-filters.md

 **Objectives**: In this chapter you will learn how to:

-:heavy_check_mark: Transform data structures as dictionnaries or lists;
+:heavy_check_mark: Transform data structures as dictionaries or lists;
-:heavy_check_mark: Transform variables;
+:heavy_check_mark: Transform variables.

 :checkered_flag: **ansible**, **jinja**, **filters**